Archive for August, 2013

 Monday, August 19th, 2013

 Chair of Trustees: Mo Smith, MBE, FRSA Mo has been involved in community work for over 40 years and her experience has included providing Community Care projects, working for ACET (AIDS Care, Education and Training), The Shaftesbury Society and Regenerate.com.
 Mo Smith She was co-founder of Regenerate.com with her son Andy Smith, co-founder of SHINE Again (Support and Healing using the INtegretativE arts) with her daughter Debbie Thwaites and founder of Rise n Shine Community Transport CIC. with Ray, her husband.
 Mo was awarded an MBE for her work in the community of Putney and Roehampton and was pleased to receive it from the now King Charles.
 She had a very successful knitting book published across the world by Dorling Kindersley called “Teddy Bear Knits” and another one called Noah’s Ark Knits.
-She also has had two songs published by Kingsway Music in the early eighties that were sung across the UK.
-Her hobbies include the theatre, music, crafts, creative design and enjoys her two gorgeous grandchildren of 8 and 9 years of age.
+She also has had two songs published by Kingsway Music in the early eighties that were sung in Churches across the UK.
+Her hobbies include the theatre, music, crafts, creative design and enjoys her two gorgeous grandchildren of 10 and 11 years of age.

 training right